zhangjunhd/reading-notes/ml/LuceneInAction.md

 ### Denormalization
 Lucene documents are flat.
 Such recursion and joins must be denormalized when creating your documents.

-## UNDERSTANDING THE INDEXING PROCESS
+## Understanding the indexing process
 Figure 2.1.
 Indexing with Lucene breaks down into three main operations: extracting text from source documents, analyzing it, and saving it to the index.

 ![2.1](https://www.safaribooksonline.com/library/view/lucene-in-action/9781933988177/02fig01.jpg)